andrewtryder/Supybot-Titler/README.md

     /msg <bot config plugins.Titler.bitlyApiKey APIKEYHERE

     Now reload the plugin.

+    NOTE: You can also control a bit of the functionality from links that spit out here under settings such as the domain (j.mp vs bit.ly)

     Without these, the plugin will just "copy" the long url.
 You can also disable this functionality where it does not shorten
     URLs and/or show any urls, just titles (if found).